kenden/calc/README.md

 calc
 ====

-A small calculator made with jquery
+A small calculator made with jquery.